Is there a (Pseudo)Scalar at 95 GeV?: The 2HDM+s and the 2HDM+a models

 where the $x_i$'s are the eigenvalues of the $2\rightarrow 2$ scattering matrices, and are given by the solutions of the equation

 \item {\it Boundedness from below (BFB):}

 \end{itemize}

 Furthermore one has to ensure that the global minimum of the scalar potential coincides with the EW vacuum and, in particular, no vacuum expectation value is acquired by the field $a_0$.
-For a more detailed discussion we refer, for example, to \cite{Abe:2019wjw}. \\ \\ The constraints for the scalar model, with the potential of Eq. \ref{eq:V2HDs}, can be obtained directly by substituting $\lambda_{iP}\rightarrow\lambda_{iS}$ and $\lambda_P\rightarrow\lambda_S$.
+For a more detailed discussion we refer, for example, to \cite{Abe:2019wjw}. \\ \\ The constraints for the scalar model, with the potential of Eq. \ref{eq:V2HDs}, can be obtained directly by making the substitutions $\lambda_{iP}\rightarrow\lambda_{iS}$ and $\lambda_P\rightarrow\lambda_S$ in the above expressions.